KrishJani/Landmine-risk-prediction/reland-backend/MIGRATION_TO_DATABASE.md

 - CSV files are **only** used during initial database setup via `init_database.py`
 - After initial setup, the backend operates completely independently of CSV files
 - All user interactions modify the database directly
-- The database can be backed up by simply copying `reland.db` file
+- The database should be backed up using PostgreSQL backup tools (pg_dump)

 ## Next Steps for Re-running Predictions